What Is Sleep Apnea?

-Sleep apnea can lead to fragmented sleep, as well as low levels of blood oxygen.
-If you are experiencing sleep apnea, there are chances that the combination of oxygen starvation and disturbed sleep can lead to heart disease, memory and mood problems, and hypertension.
-The risk of drowsy driving is high if you have sleep apnea.
+Untreated sleep apnea can lead to fragmented sleep, as well as low blood oxygen levels.
+People with untreated sleep apnea suffer from a combination of unhealthy oxygen levels and disturbed sleep, which can lead to an increased risk for heart disease, memory and mood problems, and hypertension.
+The risk of drowsy driving is also high if you have sleep apnea.

 Causes of Sleep Apnea